 Heavy Metal Monitoring, including Lead Sampling

 Moulds and other Biological Agents

-HBI can assist in providing reassurance that Workplace Hygiene is good and that general cleaning regimes or deep cleans are effective in reducing the risk of infection transmission.
+HBI by UL Solutions can assist in providing reassurance that Workplace Hygiene is good and that general cleaning regimes or deep cleans are effective in reducing the risk of infection transmission.

 As staff look to return to office working following the Coronavirus (COVID-19) lockdown, concerns are being raised about the hygiene and cleanliness of the workplace.

 Offices may be confined and crowded environments which can lead to an increased risk of contamination by transmission, generally through touch regarding any remedial cleaning and disinfection procedures that have been completed.